 2. Nauset Light

-Nauset Light is officially known as Nauset Beach Light.
+Nauset Lighthouse is officially known as Nauset Beach Light.
 It's a lighthouse that was constructed from one of the 1877 lighthouse towers relocated from Chatham in 1923.
 Completely automated, the Nauset Light is listed as a National Historic Place that stands 48 feet high.
 The logo for Cape Cod Potato Chips, today it's used as a private aid for navigation funded by the Nauset Light Preservation Society.
 With its iconic red tower, Nauset Light plus the nearby old oil house, are open for tours by the public at nominated times.

 Nauset Beach, Eastham, Massachusetts

-3. Nauset Light Beach, Eastham, MA
+3. Nauset Light Beach

 Nauset Light Beach is located one mile to the north of Coast Guard Beach in Eastham.
 A broad sandy beach with a dramatic glacial scarp background, it offers visitors amenities such as restrooms when in season.
 Bicyclists and walkers frequent the area no matter what season, as it's on the pine forest trail to the current location of the Three Sisters lighthouses.
 The endangered bird species, piping plovers, nest on the beach between spring and early summer.
 When the tide is low during the winter, the rustic old brick foundations of the original Three Sisters lighthouses can be seen poking out of the sand.